Real-Dev-Squad/website-dashboard/CONTRIBUTING.md

 # File Structure

 ```
-├── css                                All the styling for wallet goes here
+├── css                                All the styling goes here
 │   ├── wallet.css
-├── js                                 All the working logic for wallet goes here
+├── js                                 All the working logic goes here
 │   ├── wallet.js
 ├── tasks                              For assigning tasks to the members HTML page
 │   ├── create.html